u-eff-gee/alpaca/README.md

 ```
 $ cd ALPACA_BUILD_DIR/python
-$ pytest
+$ tox
 ```

+The `tox` tool will run `pytest` to perform self tests and `black` to check whether the formatting of the code corresponds to `black`'s requirements.
+Using `pytest-cov`, a coverage report for the self tests will be created.

-Note that the python tests only test the python API.
+Note that the python tests only ensure that the python API works.
 A detailed test of the angular correlation formalism is performed for the C++ code only.
-Using `pytest-cov`, the tests create a coverage report.

 ## Usage